 Do Australian Shepherds Like to Cuddle?

-It’s important to understand that, like people and many other animals, dogs all have a personality of their own.
-So, while most Australian Shepherds love to cuddle and be around their owner, others may take a while to warm up to you.
 This depends a lot on how much they were socialized from a young age, both with other dogs and other people.
-How much they like to cuddle can also depend on how stubborn or obstinate your particular Australian Shepherd is, but for the most part this is a cuddly and loving breed.
+How much they like to cuddle can also depend on how stubborn or obstinate your particular Australian Shepherd is, but for the most part, this is a cuddly and loving breed.

 Are Australian Shepherds Affectionate?